 - Sexuality is a multi-dimensional and central aspect of life-long human development that underpins the thriving of self-esteem, self-confidence and mastery of self-expression.

-- Sexual integrity is foundational to meaningful and authentic connection and ensures empowerment to make well informed decisions in sexual matters now and well into the future.
+- Sexual integrity is foundational to meaningful and authentic connection and underpins well-informed decisions in sexual matters now and well into the future.

 Resources take a positive and respectful approach to relationships and sexuality by tailoring to the developmental stages of young people; encourage the delay of sexual activity and prevention of sexual harms; offer clear educational direction to avoid early onset of sexual behaviour that may cause additional emotional, psychological, social and health risks; and incorporate awareness of ethical behaviour, consent, love and respect, which form the basis for having sexual experiences free of coercion, discrimination and violence.